johannes-guardrail/cf-conformity-alert-integration-poc/conformity/README.md

 To create a Conformity account you need
 * an API Key from Conformity
+The stack then will do:
+* get the external ID of the Conformity organization
 * create the CloudConformity Stack
 * create the AWS Account in Conformity
 * configure the SNS communication setting in Conformity for the new Account